 - Pricey

-This light has a red light in the back to keep you visible to approaching cars or other runners.
+We like that this light has a red light in the back to keep you visible to approaching cars or other runners.
 It can illuminate as a solid red light or a strobe, and you can control it independently from the front light.
 The reflective headband also increases your visibility to others.
+This makes it an excellent choice for folks who regularly run on streets where nighttime visibility is paramount to safety.

-Shop the Petzl Nao RLBest Headlamp for Ultrarunning — Runner-Up: Silva Trail Runner Free Ultra ($110)
+Shop the Petzl Nao RLBest Headlamp for Ultrarunning — Runner-Up: Fenix HM65R-T V2.0 Rechargeable Headlamp ($105)

 - Multiple lighting options with a maximum of 1,400 lumens